Michael Manning (murderer)

-Michael Manning (1929–20 April 1954) was an Irish rapist and murderer who was executed in 1954.
+Michael Manning (1 September 1928 – 20 April 1954) was an Irish man who was convicted for rape and murder and executed in 1954.
 He was the 29th and last person to be executed in the Republic of Ireland, as capital punishment was gradually abolished in the decades following Manning's execution.

 Murder and trial

 Manning, a 25-year-old carter from Johnsgate in Limerick, was found guilty in February 1954 of the rape and murder of Catherine Cooper, a 65-year-old nurse who worked at Barringtons' Hospital in the city.
-Nurse Cooper's body was discovered on 18 November 1953 in the quarry under the New Castle, Dublin Road, Castletroy where she was found to have choked on grass stuffed into her mouth to keep her from screaming during the commission of the crime.
+Nurse Cooper's body was discovered on 18 November 1953 in the quarry under the New Castle, Dublin Road, Castletroy, where she was found to have choked on grass stuffed into her mouth to keep her from screaming during the commission of the crime.

 Manning expressed remorse for the crime, which he did not deny.
 By his own account, he was making his way home on foot after a day’s drinking in The Black Swan, Annacotty when he saw a woman he did not recognise, walking alone.
 "I suddenly lost my head and jumped on the woman and remember no more until the lights of a car shone on me."
 He took flight at this point but was arrested within hours, after his distinctive hat was found at the scene of the crime.

 Although Manning made an impassioned plea for clemency in a letter to the Minister for Justice Gerald Boland, his request was denied, although it was supported by Nurse Cooper's family.
 The execution by hanging was duly carried out on 20 April 1954 in Mountjoy Prison, Dublin by Albert Pierrepoint, who had travelled from Britain where he was one of three Senior Executioners.

 Frank Prendergast, subsequently TD for Limerick East who knew Manning well, recalled later: "Friends of mine who worked with me, I was serving my time at the time, went up to visit him on the Sunday before he was hanged.
 And they went to Mass and Holy Communion together and they played a game of handball that day.
 He couldn't have been more normal."

 Manning left a wife who was pregnant at the time of the murder.
 His body was buried in an unmarked grave in a yard at Mountjoy Prison.